gyadam/self-driving-system-integration/README.md

-# Self driving Car - Nanodegree Final
+# Self-Driving Car Engineer - Final Project

-Capstone Project of Udacity's Self-Driving Car Engineer Nanodegree Program
+Final (Capstone) Project of Udacity's Self-Driving Car Engineer Nanodegree Program

 ## Introducing

-The goal of the project is to capsulate the whole gained knowledge of the "Self driving car"-Nanodegree course and use it to control a real-driving-car on a test-track in California.
+The goal of the project is to capsulate the whole gained knowledge of the "Self-Driving Car Engineer"-Nanodegree course from Udaciyt and use it to control a real-driving-car on a test-track in California.
-The project uses the [Roboter-Operating-System](https://en.wikipedia.org/wiki/Robot_Operating_System) (short: ROS) which is a framework mostly used in the fields of robotics and autonomous systems.
+The project includes the usage of the [Roboter-Operating-System](https://en.wikipedia.org/wiki/Robot_Operating_System) (short: ROS) which is a framework mostly used in the fields of robotics and autonomous systems.

 ## Team